Carlos Santana Player Props: Pirates vs. Padres

 Padres Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Padres pitching staff ranks 13th in MLB.
+- The Padres pitching staff is 13th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Padres have the fifth-ranked team ERA across all MLB pitching staffs (3.80).
+- The Padres have a 3.84 team ERA that ranks seventh across all league pitching staffs.

-- Padres pitchers combine to rank 12th in baseball in home runs given up (110 total, 1.1 per game).
+- Padres pitchers combine to allow 114 total home runs at a rate of 1.1 per game (to rank 13th in baseball).

-- The right-hander's most recent appearance was on Wednesday against the Toronto Blue Jays, when he threw six scoreless innings while allowing four hits.
+- The lefty's most recent time out was on Thursday against the Toronto Blue Jays, when he threw five innings, surrendering one earned run while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.